iAmMichaelConnor/debug-bignum-refactor/README.md

 `bb gates -b target/use.json -h`

 You should see a gate count of `16577`.
 That's too high.
+It should be around `11185`.

 Then comment-out that test and instead uncomment the 2nd main() in the file: